Welcome to the Wonston Parish Council Website

 The lowest rung on the local government ladder is the voluntary Parish Council which strives to represent the views of the community to the higher authorities at District and County level, and even on occasion to Central Government level along with other like minded parishes.
 Particularly in the planning field, the Council tries to ensure that planned new housing and conversion work maintains the traditional values which village communities cherish.
 The Council also actively encourages the various public authorities to do their jobs in maintaining and repairing roads, drainage, communication and the like.
 In fact, the Council takes an interest in almost every facet of village life.

-The Council is determined that its activities on behalf of the
+The Council is determined that its activities on

-statutory requirement that this should be so.
+indeed a statutory requirement that this should be so.
 For example, the audited